chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 SIMBA
 Wait!
 No!
 I am ready!

+Scar smirks.
+Gotcha.
+Scar turns to face Simba.

 SCAR
-(turning back)
-But what about your big mistake yesterday, with the hyenas?
+But what about your big mistake yesterday, with the hyenas in the Elephant Graveyard?
 I think you should run away from becoming king, or you'll put someone else in danger again!

 SIMBA
 I'm bigger and braver now!
 I'll even take on TEN wildebeests!